eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Hackathon

-A hackathon is an event (competition) in which computer programmers, graphic designers, interface designers, project managers meet and try to work on projects related to technology and specific problems.
+`Hackathon` is an event (competition) in which computer programmers, graphic designers, interface designers, project managers meet and try to work on projects related to technology and specific problems.

 * * *